marchuffnagle/tsc-ratchet/README.md

 # tsc-ratchet

+## DEPRECATED

+This package has been deprecated in favor of a pure JavaScript implementation.
+Please use the [tsc-ratchet](https://www.npmjs.com/package/tsc-ratchet) npm package instead of this repository.

 ## Overview

 When you first introduce [TypeScript](https://www.typescriptlang.org/) on a project, the number of reported errors can be overwhelming.
 Fixing all of them at once is often not realistic. `tsc-ratchet` aims to help you make incremental improvement toward improving your TypeScript code.